-Today’s market is flooded with options to choose from when making selections for your remodel project.
+Today’s market is flooded with options to choose from when making selections for your kitchen remodel project.
 It can, very quickly, become an overwhelming process that often leads to quick regretful decisions.
 Allow us to take some of the guesswork out of this process for you.
-Here is a list of the most popular kitchen sinks on the market today.
+Here is a list of the most popular kitchen sink installation types on the market today.
 Do not let selecting a sink get the best of you!

 After you have decided what installation application you prefer, now you must choose the sink material.
 Most materials come in various installation types but be sure to check with your local plumbing supplier for specific options.